sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started-ai.md

 ## Learn to extract data

 Let's get started with extracting document data from an example bank statement.
-We'll author a prompt for a large language model (LLM) to extract a checking account number in minutes.
+We'll author a prompt for a large language model (LLM) to extract document information in minutes.

  In this guide, you'll:

 - View example document extractions.
-- Test the example extraction configuration against a similar documents to ensure it extracts the same target data.
+- Test the example extraction configuration against similar documents to ensure it extracts the same target data, for example, a checking account number.
-- Extract data from an example document using a natural-language description of your target data, for example, a checking bank account number.
+- Extract data from an example document using natural-language prompts describing your target data.
-- Publish your prompt as part of a "config."
+- Publish your prompts as part of a "config" so you can extract from documents in bulk.

+**Note:** In addition to LLM-based extractions, Sensible offers [layout-based](doc:getting-started) extraction methods for advanced use cases.

 ## Get an account